pantheon-systems/documentation/source/docs/guides/automated-testing-wordpress-behat.md

 You can use existing step definitions to write more features.
 Going forward, you can expand your testing with the following:

-* Add Behat tests to continuous integration / continuous deployment pipeline
+* Add Behat tests to continuous integration/continuous deployment pipeline.
 * Do more than "black box" testing.
-Extend Behat to interact with the WordPress API or DB directly
+Extend Behat to interact with the WordPress API or DB directly.
 * The Behat [DrupalExtension](https://github.com/jhedstrom/drupalextension) is actively maintained and could serve as inspiration for a WordPress Behat Extension.

 Adding automated testing into your development workflow will help you deliver higher quality WordPress sites and set you apart from other agencies.
-Every time you add a feature you've removed the burden of manual testing, while adding peace of mind for the next time you deploy.
+Every time you add a feature, you've removed the burden of manual testing, while adding peace of mind for the next time you deploy.

 Start small, one test at a time.
 Progress, not perfection.

 **Happy automated testing!**

-## Related resources
+## See Also

 * [Behat](http://behat.org)
 * [Mink](http://mink.behat.org/)